All Episodes

 Or D, do you drop the newspaper, walk over to the desk, take out the traditional Harikari blade?

-Uh violence is erupting all over the country when repossession agents attempt to go out and repossession cars that people have failed to make payments on.
+Violence is erupting all over the country when repossession agents attempt to go out and repossession cars that people have failed to make payments on.

-Now, this led me to a uh a question.
+Now, this led me to a question.

-If we are allowing people to stay in their homes when they can't pay, when they were never intended to pay, when everybody knew they never had a prayer of paying.
+If we are allowing people to stay in their homes when they can't pay, when they were never intended to pay, when everybody knew they never had a prayer of paying, why in the world are we taking their cars away from them?

-Don't I mean we were they have to have a way to get home, and they have to have a way to leave home.
+They have to have a way to get home, and they have to have a way to leave home.

 Why are we repoing cars?